rhlst/qaoa-for-the-knapsack-problem/README.md

 # QAOA for the Knapsack Problem
-This repository contains the code I wrote for my bachelor's thesis on "QAOA for the Knapsack Problem"[^1].
+This repository contains the code I wrote for my bachelor's thesis on "QAOA for the Knapsack Problem" [1].

-In this code I implement three approaches to QAOA[^2] for the knapsack problem in Python using the Qiskit library[^3]:
+In this code I implement three approaches to QAOA [2] for the knapsack problem in Python using the Qiskit library [3]:
-1. Soft constraints using quadratic penalty ("quadqaoa") [^4]
+1. Soft constraints using quadratic penalty ("quadqaoa") [4]
-2. Soft constraints using linear penalty ("linqaoa") [^5]
+2. Soft constraints using linear penalty ("linqaoa") [5]
-3. Hard constraints using a quantum walk mixer ("qwqaoa") [^6] For a detailed discussion of these approaches I would like to refer to my thesis.
+3. Hard constraints using a quantum walk mixer ("qwqaoa") [6]

+For a detailed discussion of these approaches I would like to refer to my thesis.
 Further, these approaches are simulated for different problems and for different parameter values.
-The results are plotted using Matplotlib[^7] and discussed in my thesis.
+The results are plotted using Matplotlib [7] and discussed in my thesis.

 ## Repository Structure
 The repository is structured as follows: